Frances Stonor Saunders

 Frances Hélène Jeanne Stonor Saunders FRSL (born 14 April 1966) is a British journalist and historian.

 Early life

 Frances Stonor Saunders is the daughter of Julia Camoys Stonor and Donald Robin Slomnicki Saunders.
-Her father, who died in 1997, was a Jewish refuge from Bucharest, Romania, born to a British national with Polish and Russian ancestry.
+Her father, who died in 1997, was a Jewish refugee from Bucharest, Romania, born to a British national with Polish and Russian ancestry.
 Jews named Slomnicki died in the Belzec extermination camp; the fate of two great-aunts Saunders was unable to determine.
 Her parents divorced when Saunders was eight.

+Saunders attended St Mary's School Ascot, where she was head girl.